Application of a Fourier-Type Series Approach based on Triangles of Constant Width to Letterforms: Application to letterforms

+The resulting letterforms are shown in Figure \ref{1/8}.
 It is an artefact of the regularity that the curves have angular points which give the letterforms a certain roughness like a vibrating, fuzzy object -- an effect which would barely be obtainable by the use of B\'ezier curves.

-\subsection{\sffamily Approximation with $a=\frac{1}{5}$}
+\subsection{Approximation with $a=\frac{1}{5}$}

 Recall that if $\frac18 <a<\frac13$, then the image of $\gamma$ is no longer the boundary of a convex body, but $\gamma$ has self-intersections (see Figure~\ref{trianglewithselfintersection}).
 Nonetheless, $\mathcal R$ is still an isomorphism and preserves the continuity of mappings.
-If $a=\frac15$, one obtains the following images applying $\mathcal R_n\circ\mathcal T$ to the letter S in Fig. \ref{1/5}.
+If $a=\frac15$, one obtains the images given in Figure \ref{1/5}, when applying $\mathcal R_n\circ\mathcal T$ to the letter ``S''.
 Here, the curves admit self-intersections and this produces a fractal-like decorative effect.